AimRT/AimRT/document/sphinx-en/tutorials/plugins/log_control_plugin.md

     -d "$data"
 ```

-This example sets `Trace` level for `core` and `ExecutorCoModule` modules.
-Successful execution returns:
+This example command sets the log level to `Trace` for the `core` and `ExecutorCoModule` modules.
+If the call is successful, the command returns the following:
 ```
 HTTP/1.1 200 OK
 Content-Type: application/json